UK PM Sunak meets Blackstone's Schwarzman in Downing Street | Politics

 UK PM Sunak meets Blackstone's Schwarzman in Downing Street

-British Prime Minister Rishi Sunak met Blackstone Inc Chief Executive Stephen Schwarzman on Thursday, receiving one of Wall Street's most prominent figures at his Downing Street office ahead of next week's Davos summit.
+A Reuters reporter saw Schwarzman enter Downing Street, the site of the Prime Minister's official residence, accompanied by a colleague who said they were there to meet Sunak.
 Sunak was made Britain's third prime minister in as many months in October last year as the tax-cutting fiscal plans of predecessor Liz Truss spooked markets, pushed up borrowing costs and sent investors fleeing.

 - Country: